The true fraction of repeating fast radio bursts revealed through CHIME source count evolution: Acknowledgements

 \section{Acknowledgements}

 This work made use of publicly available data from CHIME, the Canadian Hydrogen Mapping Experiment.
 SY thanks Hsiu-Hsien Lin for the valuable assistance in providing the CHIME/FRB Catalog 1 data details.
 We thank Ziggy Pleunis and Kiyo Masui for making the information on the CHIME exposure time history as a function of CHIME operation time publicly available at \url{https://github.com/chime-frb-open-data/community/issues/95}.
+We also thank the referee for providing a valuable suggestion to assess the validity of our fitting result, which greatly helped improve the quality of the manuscript.
 TG acknowledges support from the National Science and Technology Council of Taiwan through grants 112-2112-M-007 -013, and 112-2123-M-001 -004 -.
 TH acknowledges support from the National Science and Technology Council of Taiwan through grants 110-2112-M-005-013-MY3, 110-2112-M-007-034-, and 112-2123-M-001-004-.